Papercraft

 Rendering Templates

-To render a template, simply call the #render method on the template:
+To render a template, use Papercraft.html and pass in the template:

 Hello = -> { h1 "Hello" }